EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 - aws_access_key_id: ''
 - aws_secret_access_key: ''

-_If you do not have these credentials, follow [these instructions](http://stackoverflow.com/questions/21440709/how-do-i-get-aws-access-key-id-for-amazon) or talk to your administrator._
+_If you do not have these credentials, follow (these instructions)[http://stackoverflow.com/questions/21440709/how-do-i-get-aws-access-key-id-for-amazon] or talk to your administrator._

 All other fields are optional.
 Most frequently you will want to change the region.
 In that case, you will also need to update the *Region Overrides* section in the example.

 **Note:**
 > To use a pre-baked image, set the value of the example_aws_virtual_machine_image_id input to the AMI of the pre-baked Cloudify Manager 4.0 image.
-> The current versions for each region are documented on [our website](http://getcloudify.org/downloads/get_cloudify.html).
+> The current versions for each region are documented on (our website)[http://getcloudify.org/downloads/get_cloudify.html].

 Now, install the AWS infrastructure: